anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: As you walk in God's divine wisdom, you will surely begin to see a greater measure of victory and good success in your life.
+Quote: Our greatness lies not so much in being able to remake the world as being able to remake ourselves.

-By: Joseph Prince
+By: Mahatma Gandhi